aparna66610/Generative-AI-Projects/README.md

-# 🚀 Generative AI Projects – Learn by Building
+# 🚀 Generative AI Projects – Aparna Sharma

 This repository is a **hands-on, beginner-friendly guide to building Generative AI products and AI agents**.